arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 ### VP SET CUSTOM FUNCTIONS

-The `VP SET CUSTOM FUNCTIONS` command <!-- REF _command_.VP_SET_CUSTOM_FUNCTIONS.Summary -->designates the 4D formulas that can be called directly from 4D View Pro formulas<!-- END REF -->.
-Because custom functions are not stored in the document,`VP SET CUSTOM FUNCTIONS` must be executed in the On Load form event.

-The formulas specified by `VP SET CUSTOM FUNCTIONS` appear in a pop-up menu when the first letter of their name is entered.
-See [Entering a Formula, a Function or a Reference](vpOverview.md#entering-a-formula-a-function-or-a-reference).

->If `VP SET CUSTOM FUNCTIONS` is called multiple times for the same area, in the same session, only the last call is taken into account.

 <!-- REF _command_.VP_SET_CUSTOM_FUNCTIONS.Syntax -->**VP SET CUSTOM FUNCTIONS** ( *vpAreaName* : Text ; *formulaObj* : Object  ) <!-- END REF -->

 <!-- REF _command_.VP_SET_CUSTOM_FUNCTIONS.Params -->